MichałMarzecUX/UIDesign

 mObywatelimproving screen recognition

-mObywatel (mCitizen = mobile citizen) is mobile app developed by Polish government.
-Its key function is to securely download and display various personal documents & data on your phone.
+mObywatel (mCitizen = mobile citizen) is mobile ID app developed by Polish government.

 Client